verdaux/BookNotes/Phrases/Impressors 19.md

 - [ ] I look forward to the day where you are as wise as you are aggressive.
 Until then it's better to protect yourself from further embarrassment by saying nothing.
 - [ ] You're not gonna say anything that I've not said 6 inches away from the mirror
 - [ ] Mere khane wale haath ki taraf.
 Mere dhone wale haath ki taraf...
+- [ ] Since your mouths are busy can I eat your snacks?